June-Skeeter/Police_Involved_Deaths_Canada/index.md

 1) Canadian Police Violcence Data (What's Available and What's Lacking)

-2) Highlighting racial disparites and comparing Canada to the United States.
+2) What can the data show us?

 3) Teaching materials: Using open source tools to promote soical and ecological justice issues.